nponsard/ariel-os/book/src/adding-board-support.md

 - STM32 chips do not have a dedicated SWI, so you need to choose one.
 Select any unused interrupt, like one of the UARTs, and set the `boards.<board_name>.ariel.swi` field in the board description.
 - Each STM32 MCU needs an entry for configuring the clock config, in `src/ariel-os-stm32/src/lib.rs` `rcc_config()`.

+### `esp32`

+- Some ancillary esp-hal crates require a chip-specific feature to be enabled.
+You will need to add a device-specific dependency section to `ariel-os-debug`, and `ariel-os-esp`, similar to the existing ones.

 ## Adding Support for an MCU from a Supported MCU family

 - In `laze-project.yml`:
   - Add a context for the MCU (if it does not already exist).
     - `parent`: The closest Embassy HAL's context.
     - `selects`: A [rustc-target](#adding-support-for-a-processor-architecture) module or one of the `cortex-m*` modules if applicable.
+- In `doc/support_matrix.yml`:
+  - Add an entry under `chips`, with the laze context and supported features.

 MCU-specific items inside Ariel OS crates are gated behind `#[cfg(context = $CONTEXT)]` attributes, where `$CONTEXT` is the [MCU's `laze